kchen21/BuyMeAFeeling/README.md

-[NoteBinder live (WIP)][website]
+[BuyMeAFeeling live][website]

 [website]: https://buy-me-a-feeling.herokuapp.com/

-BuyMeAFeeling is a WIP ecommerce app that utilizes Node.js, Express.js, EJS, MongoDB, jQuery, Elastic (for search), and Stripe (for payment).
-I am developing it with the help of a basic tutorial on Udemy with the goal of learning how to use the technologies listed.
+BuyMeAFeeling is an ecommerce app that utilizes Node.js, Express.js, EJS, MongoDB, jQuery, Elastic (for search), and Stripe (for payment).
+I am developing it with the help of a tutorial on Udemy with the goal of learning how to use the technologies listed.